 Born in Fayette, Alabama, Chumbley – the middle of three children — was raised in Columbus and Warner Robins, Georgia.
 Despite a difficult childhood, James Randall persevered; eventually graduating from Mercer University in Macon, Georgia.
 It was here he studied art and psychology — discovering and exploring his love of beauty and the difficulties and struggles often associated with achieving it.

-After first moving to Atlanta, he began making a name for himself in the city’s eclectic, yet welcoming, art world.
+After college, the artist wanted to live in California, but moved to Atlanta, Georgia — biggest city closest to home — out of family obligations.
+Wasting little time, he began making a name for himself in the city’s eclectic, yet welcoming, art world.
 It was at this time he began to explore another outlet for his creativity.
 It started with poems about his difficult past experiences and short stories about life in general, eventually becoming an obsession to document his multi-faceted life including the abuse and violence of his childhood using a new medium – the written word in his first book, “In the Arms of Adam: a diary of men.”
 It was later followed by two more books, “Before the Last Dance” and “Alabama Snow.”

 "I hope I’ve helped people through my writing as well as my art.
 I find writing is very much like painting with words.
 Art has always been an escape for me even as a young child.
 I would hide away in a closet or a corner with paper and crayons drawing places to run away from the yelling and screaming that echoed off the walls of our house that was never a home, as well as from my father’s belt."

-In 2016, he moved to the foothills in Desert Hot Springs where he lives in an iconic Mid Century home.
+In 2016, he moved to the foothills in Desert Hot Springs where he lives in an iconic Mid-Century home.
 He says, "California suites me."
 James Randall is presently completing his fourth book project, and spends his time between the desert, Los Angeles, and Laguna Beach.